About Your Membership

 Q. What is the American Health Lawyers Association?

 A. The American Health Lawyers Association (AHLA) is the nation's largest, nonpartisan, 501(c)(3) educational organization devoted to legal issues in the healthcare field with more than 12,500 members.

 A. AHLA's membership is diverse—members come from varied backgrounds, and work in a variety of practice areas and settings.
 Members include attorneys, in-house counsel, solo practitioners, government and public interest attorneys, academicians, students, paralegals, and health professionals.
 Information about the Association's different membership levels and types is available online.

 A. Dues rates are based on member type and are calculated on a sliding scale that is dependent on the bar admission or college graduation date.
 Look at AHLA's latest membership application for the current rates.

 A. By mail: American Health Lawyers Association, 1620 Eye Street, NW, 6th Floor, Washington, DC 20006-4010.
 By phone: (202) 833-1100.
 By fax: (202) 833-1105.
 By email: email@example.com.

 A. AHLA offers a variety of advertising and sponsorship opportunities.
-For information about advertising in the monthly magazine or on our website, please contact Katy Lewis at (410) 584-1982.
+For information about advertising in the monthly magazine or website,visit this link or contact Emma Hubbard at (410) 584-1982.
 For information about sponsorships, please contact Valerie Eshleman at (202) 833-0784.

 Q. Does AHLA rent its membership list?